How to get in flow to boost your creativity

 What is flow?

-The concept of flow was discovered in the late 80’s and 90’s by a chap named Mihaly Csikszentmihalyi (pronounced “Me – hi – cheek – sent – me – high” For reals.).
+The concept of flow was discovered in the late 80’s and 90’s by Mihaly Csikszentmihalyi (pronounced “Me – hi – cheek – sent – me – high”).
 Writing a series of books on the subject, Csikszentmihalyi conducted interviews with people from all walks of life and professional backgrounds, including many in creative roles.
 His aim was to discover what it is that pushes creativity, especially at work.